Becoming a Big

 Community-Based Program: Community-Based Bigs spend a couple of hours with their Little, 3-4 times a month, doing activities in the community.
 A few activities that Community-Based matches enjoy are: going to movies, grabbing a bite to eat, and going to the park.

 School-Based Program: School-Based Bigs spend about one hour per week with their Littles at the child's school.
 School-Based Bigs stay in contact with their Littles via phone or mail over the summer months.
 A few activities that School-Based matches enjoy are: playing board games, arts & crafts, and playing on the school playground.
-School districts currently served include: Becker, Big Lake, Foley, Sartell, Sauk Rapids, St. Cloud, and Upsala.
+School districts currently served include: Big Lake, Foley, Sartell, Sauk Rapids and St. Cloud.

 Site-Based Program: Site-Based Bigs spend about one hour per week with their Little at a designated site in the community.
 A few activities that Site-Based matches enjoy are: playing board games, arts & crafts, and playing sports.

 *All volunteers are required to commit for a minimum of 1 year